 In what follows, I want to show you different ways of hacking everyday objects into survival tools.
 This article is meant for informational purposes only.
 It is under the assumption that you will exercise caution and care in doing any of the suggestions presented.
-“SurvivalSullivan.com” will not assume responsibility and liability for any injuries and damages that might happen in attempting any of the information below.
+“SurvivalSullivan.com” will not assume responsibility and liability for any injuries and damages that might happen in attempting any of the survival hacks below.

 Candle and Oil Lamp Hacks